dreamportdev/Osdev-Notes/08_VirtualFileSystem/03_TarFileSystem.md

 ## And Now from A VFS Point Of View

 Now that we have a basic implementation of the tar file system we need to make it accessible to the VFS layer.
-To do we need to do two things: load the filesystem into memory and populate at least one mountpoint_t item.
+To do it we need to do two things: load the filesystem into memory and populate at least one `mountpoint_t` item.
 Since technically there are no fs loaded yet we can add it as the first item in our list/array.
-We have seent the `mountpoint_t` type already in the previous chapter, but let's review what are the fields available in this data structure:
+We have seen the `mountpoint_t` type already in the previous chapter, but let's review what are the fields available in this data structure:

 * The file system name (it can be whatever we want).
 * The mountpoint (is the folder where we want to mount the filesystem), in our case since we have not mountpoints loaded, a good idea will be to mount it at "/".
-* The file_operations field, that will contain the pointer to the fs functions to open/read/close/write files, in this field we are going to place the fs driver function we just created..
+* The `file_operations` field, that will contain the pointer to the fs functions to open/read/close/write files, in this field we are going to place the fs driver function we just created..

-The file_operation field will be loaded as follows (this is according to our current implementation):
+The `file_operations` field will be loaded as follows (this is according to our current implementation):

-* The open function will be the ustar_open function.
+* The `open` function will be the `ustar_open` function.
-* The read function will be the ustar_read function.
+* The `read` function will be the `ustar_read` function.
-* We don't need a close function since we can handle it directly in the VFS, so we will set it to NULL.
+* We don't need a `close` function since we can handle it directly in the VFS, so we will set it to NULL.
-* As well as we don't need a write function since our fs will be read only, so it can be set to NULL.
+* As well as we don't need a `write` function since our fs will be read only, so it can be set to NULL.

 Loading the fs in memory instead will depend on the booting method we have chosen, since every boot manager/loader has its different approach this will be left to the boot manager used documentation.